TerraFusion/basicFusion/README.txt

   Generate the inputFiles.txt file using the generateInput.sh script located in bin.
   Give the script a path to the 5 instruments.
 Step 4:
+  Enter interactive mode (if not already):
+    qsub -I -l nodes=1 -l walltime=03:00:00
+  You may enter any value in for walltime.
+This is the time you will be alloted in interactive mode.
+It is given by HH:MM:SS.
+Step 5:
   Run the following command:
   aprun -n 1 /projects/sciteam/jq0/TerraFusion/basicFusion/exe/TERRArepackage out.h5 /projects/sciteam/jq0/TerraFusion/basicFusion/exe/inputFiles.txt &> /projects/sciteam/jq0/TerraFusion/basicFusion/jobOutput/output.txt